-Specific areas sensitive for potentially significant historical remains exist between Chambers Street and West Houston Street.
+Specific areas sensitive for potentially significant historical remains exist between West Houston Street and Little West 12th Street.
 Several buildings, which could be considered potentially sensitive, actually stood in the route of Marginal Street.
-Additional areas were found sensitive due to the nineteenth and twentieth century landfill and shorefront features they possess.
-Resources were identified from cartographic sources, while additional information was gathered at the City's Buildings Department, and Block and Lot Division, and from secondary sources.
+Resources were identified from cartographic sources, while additional information was gathered at the City's Buildings Department and Block and Lot Division, and from secondary sources.
 To help clarify the positions of identified resources in the following discussion, resources are described in relation to the nearest east-west running cross street.
 Going from south to north the following resources have been identified.